Here’s the Amazon link: http://smarturl.it/brexitus

 ‘Ah, sorry, never had the problem myself.
 I suggest you try a garden centre.’

 Shirley glanced at the phone.
-‘My Mam always reckons…’
+‘My Granddad always reckoned…’

 ‘Yes, thank you, Constable,’ Kirby said, prodding again with added vigour.
 This time he started the video before turning the screen around.
 ‘Just wondered what you make of this?’